mohamedELBAHA/Semantic-Segmentation-with-Transformer/README.md

 ####  4. Training

 Run the train script on synapse dataset and choose the model to train with: python train.py --model_name xxxxx.
-Select one model among: Unet / TransUnet / MedicalTransformer / Segmenter'
+Select one model among: 'Unet / TransUnet / MedicalTransformer / Segmenter'.

 You can change different hyperparameters related to the learning of the model in the parser argument present in the file train.py